Neurotech-HQ/sarufi-docs/docs/Integration/integrate-with-swahilies.md

 - Integration Credentials, this is the essential components provided by Swahilies for integrating their services into your application, These are
     - Business  name
     - API key

+To get swahilies credentials,[visit here](https://pay.swahilies.com/contact-us) to get in touch with swahilies Team

 ## Interface Overview